ucytech/b64.c/README.md

-# Base64 encoder/decoder for libucy and UCY Technologies internal applications #
+# Base64 encoder for libucy and UCY Technologies internal applications #